 Your location: Rideau Canal Home Page > Boating > Boater's Trip Planning > Lockstation Camping

 Lockstation camping, also known as "Boater Camping," is a great alternative for those who don't mind "roughing it" a little bit (if one can call camping on verdant lawns, roughing it).
 Camping is available at 24 of the 26 lockstations, plus Colonel By Island (see the Lockstation Services Chart for details).
+However, camping at Hogs Back and Old Slys, while allowed, is not recommended.
 The following is a brief FAQ regarding lockstation camping: